Botswana: Government and politics

 In Botswana's early years, its politics were managed by President Seretse Khama and vice-president (later president) Quett Masire.
 Since the Kgabo Commission in 1991, factionalism and political rivalries have dominated Botswana politics.
 The Barata-Phathi faction was led by Peter Mmusi, Daniel Kwelagobe and Ponatshego Kedikilwe, while the A Team faction was led by Mompati Merafhe and Jacob Nkate.
 When Festus Mogae and Ian Khama became president and vice-president, respectively, they aligned with the A Team.
 Khama effectively expelled the A Team from the party in 2010 after he became president.
 A new rivalry formed in 2018 when Khama's chosen successor, Mokgweetsi Masisi, became president.
-He opposed Khama, and the two formed a political rivalry that continues to loom over Batswana politics in the 2020s.
+He opposed Khama, and the two formed a political rivalry that continues to loom over Botswana politics in the 2020s.

 Botswana was ranked as a "flawed democracy" and 33rd out of 167 states in the 2023 Democracy Index (The Economist), which was the second-highest rating in Africa, and the highest ranking in continental Africa (only the offshore island nation of Mauritius bested its ranking).
 However, according to the 2024 V-Dem Democracy Indices, Botswana has been experiencing an episode of democratic backsliding over the past 10 years, recording its lowest ever score on the indices.
-The indices classify Botswana as an electoral democracy in a 'grey zone' between electoral democracy and electoral autocracy.
-Furthermore, they show that Botswana lost its status as a "liberal democracy" in 2021, with its liberal, participatory and deliberative components decreasing "at a statistically significant level", with the latter component being noted as becoming "significantly worse".

-The 2023 Transparency International Corruption Index ranks Botswana is the third-least corrupt country in Africa, just below Cape Verde and the Seychelles.
-Botswana is also a member of the Commonwealth of Nations.
+The 2025 Transparency International Corruption Perceptions Index ranked Botswana as the third-least corrupt country in Africa, just below Cape Verde and the Seychelles.

 Foreign relations and military

-Botswana soldiers board a Botswana Defence Force plane to Mozambique in July 2021.
+Botswana Defence Force troops deployment to Mozambique in July 2021 to combat the looming threat of terrorism.

 At the time of independence, Botswana had no armed forces.
 It was only after the Rhodesian and South African armies attacked the Zimbabwe People's Revolutionary Army and Umkhonto we Sizwe bases respectively that the Botswana Defence Force (BDF) was formed in 1977.
 The president is commander-in-chief of the armed forces and appoints a defence council.
 In 2019, Botswana signed the UN treaty on the Prohibition of Nuclear Weapons.

 Following political changes in South Africa and the region, the BDF's missions have increasingly focused on preventing poaching, preparing for disasters, and supporting foreign peacekeeping.
 The United States has been the largest single foreign contributor to the development of the BDF, and a large segment of its officer corps have received US training.
 The Botswana government gave the United States permission to explore the possibility of establishing an Africa Command (AFRICOM) base in the country.

 Botswana is the 50th most peaceful country in the world, according to the 2024 Global Peace Index.
+Botswana is a member of the Commonwealth of Nations.